-- Transfer four quarterly XML files containing the Service Provider's client and service actuals to its Lead Agency. - Prepare the XML file such that the Transfer Payment Budget Entity Identification is mapped and added to each record and Postal Code mapping can be used to derive the Region. - Encrypt the XML file before it is sent to its Lead Agency. - Ensure that data meets the specifications for data completeness and structure (XSD) attached as Appendix A before being transferred to its Lead Agency. - Work with the lead agency in your service area to complete the validation of and correct data and file exceptions.
+- Transfer quarterly XML files containing the Service Provider's client and service actuals to its Lead Agency. - Prepare the XML file such that the Transfer Payment Budget Entity Identification is mapped and added to each record and Postal Code mapping can be used to derive the Region. - Encrypt the XML file before it is sent to its Lead Agency. - Ensure that data meets the specifications for data completeness and structure described in the file attached as Appendix A, before being transferred to its Lead Agency. - Work with the Lead Agency to validate data and correct file and data exceptions.